This was The Netherlands until 1932.

 That made the rough former Southern Sea into a calm and quiet lake.
 It closed off the sea completely.

-We started in 1939 with the Noordoostpolder (with capital Emmeloord).
+We started with the Noordoostpolder (with capital Emmeloord).

 This new land included the former islands of Urk and Schokland.